metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_model_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) ModelSpec defines the desired state of Model.The properties of a model as returned by the Search (https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Search.html)API. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) ModelSpec defines the desired state of Model.
+The properties of a model as returned by the Search (https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Search.html) API. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only